“Neymar is among the best in the world today”

 “Everything that Neymar has is difficult to find in other players.
 I believe, in my opinion, that he is among the best in the world, “said the defender at a press conference in Rio de Janeiro, where Canarinha is concentrated during the tournament.

-Alex Sandro did not hesitate to place the ’10’ among the most outstanding players on the international scene “today”, despite the fact that in the last three years he disappeared from the best team that FIFA reports annually.
+Alex Sandro did not hesitate to place the ’10’ among the most prominent footballers on the international scene “today”, despite the fact that in the last three years he disappeared from the best team published annually by FIFA.

 The last appearance of the attacker of Paris Saint-Germain (PSG) in the eleven of best footballers was in 2017, when he shared a lead with the Argentine Lionel Messi and the Portuguese Cristiano Ronaldo, who did remain in the ideal team of 2018, 2019 and 2020.